Grade 8 Drama Notes; Copy

 Exit signs and other emergency lighting must remain on at all times.

 2) Any black drapes or tabs, permanently or temporarily rigged.
-Used for masking
+They are used for masking

 BLOCKING